Covid19: Monaco Testing & Vaccine Guide

 The finger-prick / serological / TROD / rapid test is not one you should take if you want to know if you currently have COVID-19, since it only looks for antibodies, which take 3 weeks to develop.
 It determines whether you are immune to the virus, even if you have not had any COVID-19 symptoms or are not currently infected.
 It simply involves a finger prick blood test, with results available in 10 minutes.
 It is not the correct test for a new infection.
 You will not need to quarantine if you get a positive result, but you will need to follow up with a PCR test to see if you are currently infected.

-A blood sample can be taken in a medical analysis laboratory.
-It is undertaken to find out if you have been in contact with the virus.
+A blood sample can be taken in a medical analysis laboratory to find out if you have been in contact with the virus within the past few months.
+It tests for antibodies in your blood.
 In the event of a positive test, it may be necessary to carry out a PCR test to find out if you are still infected with the virus.

 Places to Get Tested in Monaco